 - your treatment plan

-- the brand of Abilify your doctor prescribes
+- the brand-name version of Abilify your doctor prescribes

 - your insurance coverage